Elon Musk insults German President Frank-Walter Steinmeier – DW – 12/31/2024

 Steinmeier's office said that it had noted the post but would not comment on it.

 After the break-up of Germany's three-way coalition government in November, Musk wrote about Chancellor Olaf Scholz in German: "Olaf ist ein Narr" (Olaf is a fool).
-In a previous post, Musk predicted that Scholz would lose the election, misspelling his name.
+In a previous post, Musk predicted that Scholz would lose the upcoming German election in February, misspelling his name.

 Musk's account on X, which he owns, has more than 200 million followers.